 - A map of the world.
 Where are the deserts?

 - Roadrunner and Coyote book or movie.

 - Various activity sheets related to the theme.

 - Games with educatall.com word flashcards.

 - Tracing and maze activities.

-- An obstacle course throughout which children must search for cards (illustrations) of items which can be seen in the desert.
+- An obstacle course throughout which children must search for cards (illustrations) of items that can be seen in the desert.